UPDATED: July 28, 2020

 For many older women who may have limited fertile months and years left, the prospect of waiting another year to try to conceive can be devastating.
 Some women don’t feel they have the luxury to put off having a baby until a vaccine is developed.
+As many cities and states have reopened, leading to both a regained sense of a “new normal” and also increased infections, some couples might be revisiting whether now is a time to start a family or grow their families.

 With most of us at home practicing social distancing, there has been some talk that we might see a baby boom in the next nine months.
 But research doesn’t support this.
 Disasters that result in high death rates result in fewer births nine months down the line.
 Stress can reduce fertility, resulting in changed menstrual cycles and reduced libido.
 Cosmopolitan magazine reported that a popular birth control app saw 2% fewer people using the application, with 3% switching their birth control plan from “plan” a pregnancy to “prevent.”
 High fevers have also been known to reduce male sperm counts.